jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >_I am interested in an internship so that I can better learn how the skills I'm obtaining at State can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._

-Here's an interesting TED talk take on the elevator pitch: [How to Introduce Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okatomo from April 2025.
+Here's an interesting TED talk take on the elevator pitch: [How to Introduce Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okamoto from April 2025.

 ## Company Research
-Internship offers generally won't appear out of the blue on short notice.
+Internship offers generally won't appear out of the blue.
 You'll have some time to research the company that may offer you an internship.
 The internet has made this much easier than when I was a student.
 I suspect that most companies have a public website with some information about their industry.